IVSoftware/circular-ref-counting/README.md

 **Minimal Example of Deliberately Conflicting Logic**

-Now we will add four checkboxes for All, Odd, Even and None, creating an immediate and obvious conflict.
-These, too, are one-hot with respect to each other, but in addition to that it's plain to see that if `All` attemts to check all the singles, but every single cancels the other singles when checked, we've got a real problem.
+But if four checkboxes for All, Odd, Even and None are added, it creates an immediate and obvious conflict.
+These, too, are one-hot with respect to each other, but in addition to that it's plain to see that if `All` attempts to check all the singles, when every single is wired to cancel aLL the other singles when toggled true, then we've got a real problem.

 ##### Pathological